The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 We also asked journalists additional questions about the perceived helpfulness, speed, and accessibility of the SciLine service.
 Similar to the responses given for the questions that were asked to both groups, journalists evaluated SciLine positively across these characteristics.
 Although the rating for speed was slightly lower than helpfulness and accessibility, it is still highly positive.

-screenshot 2024 06 13 at 10.01.09 am
+Screenshot 2024 06 13 at 10.01.09 AM

 Notes: Journalists were asked to evaluate SciLine in terms of helpfulness, speed, and accessibility on a scale from 0 (most negative) to 100 (most positive).